intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/docker_benchmark_quickstart.md

-# Running PyTorch inference on GPU using Docker (on Linux or WSL)
+# Running PyTorch Inference on GPU using Docker (on Linux or WSL)

-Benchmarking IPEX-LLM on Intel GPUs within Docker can be efficiently achieved using provided benchmark scripts.
-Follow these steps to execute the process smoothly.
+We can run PyTorch Inference Benchmark, Chat Service and PyTorch Examples on Intel GPUs within Docker (on Linux or WSL).

 ## Install Docker